 On Capterra, both Avatier and NetIQ have strong ratings with five stars overall.
 While Avatier consistently scored five stars in all categories, NetIQ scored four out of five for ease of use and 4.5 out of five in customer service.

 On Gartner, Avatier’s IAM platform has an overall rating of 4.3 stars, while NetIQ has a 3.7 rating.
 In some categories, Avatier greatly outperforms NetIQ by more than 20 percent in the ratings.
-These are auditing, reporting and analytics, access certification, quality of technical support, access requests, and policy and role management.
+These are auditing, reporting and analytics, access certification, quality of technical support, and policy and role management.

 Avatier vs. NetIQ: Cost